 You can opt for tariffs, such as Home::1, which have specific usage limits that stop your service unless you top up or wait for a new month to start.

 We do not log which websites you visit (though the website administrator may).
 We don't run any sort of transparent proxies or other systems to covertly log what you do on the internet, and do not sell data to anyone.
 We have no, so called, black boxes which monitor traffic for the government, or anyone else.
 We specifically monitor traffic levels and make this available to you.
 If we are helping you debug a problem we can monitor traffic for you in real time, but we don't keep that data.
 All of our servers which you use (e.g. email, web servers, VoIP, etc.) have logs which are kept for a few months, but you do not have to use our servers if you do not want to.
+Some services can log things if we are diagnosing an issue (e.g. DNS resolvers) but do not normally do so and any debugging logs are deleted as part of normal log rotation.
 We don't log the content of VoIP calls, though you can ask us to make call recordings (which we email to you), as can the person you are talking to (using our services or someone else's), so best to assume calls might be recorded.
 We keep PPP negotiation logs for a few months too, for debugging line and router issues.
 Some servers have diagnostic logs that hold some data for a few days (e.g. SIP control traffic) for debugging, but only relevant if you use our servers.
 We have not yet been required to retain communications data for 12 months under the Data Retention Directive, so we don't.
 We do not run anything like Phorm, and never will.

 We have no so called black boxes to covertly monitor traffic and/or pass traffic monitoring to the authorities or anyone else.
 Obviously the law is such that we may have to add such black boxes, but we would resist as far as possible.
 We may even find we are not allowed to change this web page if ever that happens.
 However, I, as director, am happy to answer direct questions on this matter on irc (user RevK) or on twitter (@TheRealRevK) and you can get paranoid if I refuse to.
 If black boxes become mandatory we aim to find ways and services to maintain the basic human right to privacy.